 Whilst in Prague you can’t ignore the elephant in the room: the Museum of Communism is located on Na Příkopě 10, just off Wenceslas Square, above McDonald’s and close to a casino, which wouldn’t please Lenin.
 Today communism in the Czech capital seems as popular amongst residents as the Soviet tanks that enforced it, yet the guest book reveals that the museum attracts both critics and sympathisers of the regime.

-For more great ideas for things do in the Czech capital visit the website of ThinkPrague, who offer a mix of historic and unconventional sightseeing tours – with plenty of local secrets in their itineraries!
+Or for more great ideas for things do in the Czech capital, from a fresh thinking young tour company, visit the website of ThinkPrague.
+They offer a mix of historic and unconventional sightseeing tours with plenty of local secrets in their itineraries, and they can even take you around town in classic Communist 1970’s ŠKODA.

 The John Lennon Peace Wall is a bit of a mission to find in the winding streets of Malá Strana, but you’ll be glad of the effort when you get there, if only for the photo opportunity.
 It became an artistic canvas to commemorate the late Beatle, and was later scrawled on as a sign of protest against the communist regime in the 1980s.
 It has carried messages of peace ever since, and has been visited by Lennon’s leading lady, Yoko Ono.
 Don’t forget to take a pen.
 And a camera.